sumedhpb/Natural-Disaster-Mitigation/README.md

 ## A platform to connect, help, and provide relief to victims of natural disasters

 Good predictions and warnings save lives.<br>
-To Build state-of-the-https://github.com/sumedhpb/Natural-Disaster-Mitigationart technology to predict or manage natural disasters better.<br>
+To Build state-of-the-technology to predict or manage natural disasters better.<br>
 The idea is developed as a part of Microsoft Codefundo 2018.

 ## Inspiration